When should I notify VYRD after a loss or accident?

 An Exclusion is a provision of an insurance policy referring to hazards, perils, circumstances, or property not covered by the policy.

-The cost of your insurance, or premium partly depends on the coverages, deductibles, and policy limits you choose.
+The cost of your insurance (your premium) partly depends on the coverages, deductibles, and policy limits you choose.
 Here are few things to consider to help lower your premium:

 - Talk to your Agent about your specific needs and eligibility for discounts

-- Take advantage of our new Smart Home Water Protection program
+- Take advantage of our new Proactive Protection program

 How do I register and create an online account on VYRD.co?